-From 28 April 2026, the safety reporting requirements for clinical trials of investigational medicinal products (CTIMPs) will change.
+The safety reporting requirements for clinical trials of investigational medicinal products (CTIMPs) have changed.

-The new requirements will apply to all CTIMPs whether they were submitted before or from this date.
+The new requirements apply to all CTIMPs whether they were submitted before or from 28 April 2026.

 The sponsor of a clinical trial approved before this date may elect to have the trial temporarily continue in compliance with the previous legislation's safety reporting requirements.